SlideRuleEarth/sliderule/targets/h5coro-python/h5coro-python.md

 #### 2. AWS S3 Library Dependencies

 When the library is compiled for use with S3, the Python environment in which the module is imported must have the `zlib` and `openssl` libraries installed.
-When using the system Python, on Ubuntu run:
+When using the default system Python, on Ubuntu run:

 ```bash
 $ sudo apt install libcurl4-openssl libssl zlib1g